-Coastal Carolina University estimates tourism accounts for a $6.3 billion economic impact and another $1.8 billion in indirect economic impact and 73,500 jobs throughout our local community.
+Coastal Carolina University estimates tourism accounts for a $7 billion economic impact and another $2.2 billion in labor impact and over 80,000 jobs throughout our local community.
 Key statistics from our local market are:

-- Horry and Georgetown generated more than $17.2 million in accommodations taxes in 2011, more than one-third of the state’s total accommodations tax collections (source: S.C.
+- Horry County generated more than $21 million in accommodations taxes in 2018, approximately 30% of the state’s total accommodations tax collections (source: S.C.
 Department of Revenue).

-For more information economic impact of tourism on the Grand Strand, click here.
+For more information regarding the economic impact of tourism on the Grand Strand, click here.

-A recent study prepared for the South Carolina Parks Recreation and Tourism (SCPRT) agency by the United States Travel Association revealed that domestic travel accounted for a direct economic impact of nearly $10 billion annually and created 107,900 jobs.
+A recent study prepared for the South Carolina Parks Recreation and Tourism (SCPRT) agency by the United States Travel Association revealed that domestic travel accounted for a direct economic impact of more than $13.7 billion annually and directly supported 127,000 jobs.
 Key findings from that study include:

-- Domestic travel-generated employees in South Carolina earned nearly $2.0 billion in payroll income during 2010, a 2.2 percent increase from 2009.
+- Domestic travel-generated employees in South Carolina earned nearly $2.6 billion in payroll income during 2017.

-- Domestic traveler expenditures directly generated 107.9 thousand jobs within South Carolina in 2010, relatively unchanged from 2009.
-These jobs generated by domestic traveler spending in South Carolina composed 6.0 percent of the total state nonagricultural employment in 2010.
+- Domestic traveler expenditures directly supported 127,000 jobs within South Carolina in 2017.
+These jobs generated by domestic traveler spending in South Carolina composed 6.1 percent of the total state nonagricultural employment in 2017.

-- On average, every $90,035 spent by domestic travelers in South Carolina during 2010 generated one job.
+- On average, every $108,063 spent by domestic travelers in South Carolina during 2017 supported one job.

-- Domestic traveler spending in South Carolina directly generated nearly $1.5 billion in tax revenue for federal, state and local governments in 2010, up 4.7 percent from 2009.
-The total tax revenue increase is largely driven by growth in federal payroll income tax, local property tax, and state sales tax.
+- Domestic traveler spending in South Carolina directly generated over $2.0 billion in tax revenue for federal, state and local governments in 2017.

 National tourism is one of the world’s largest industries, employing millions worldwide.
-The United States Travel Association estimates domestic and international leisure and business travelers spent $856 billion in the U.S. in 2012 and created more than 14.6 million jobs.
+The United States Travel Association estimates domestic and international leisure and business travelers spent $1.1 trllion in the U.S. in 2018 and supported more than 15.7 million jobs.